Genome editing

-The different generations of nucleases used for genome editing and the DNA repair pathways used to modify target DNA.
+The different generations of restriction endonucleases used for genome editing and the DNA repair pathways used to modify target DNA.

 Genome editing, or genome engineering, or gene editing, is a type of genetic engineering in which DNA is inserted, deleted, modified or replaced in the genome of a living organism.
 Unlike early genetic engineering techniques that randomly insert genetic material into a host genome, genome editing targets the insertions to site-specific locations.

-The basic mechanism involved in genetic manipulations through programmable nucleases is the recognition of target genomic loci and binding of effector DNA-binding domain (DBD), double-strand breaks (DSBs) in target DNA by the restriction endonucleases (FokI and Cas), and the repair of DSBs through homology-directed recombination (HDR) or non-homologous end joining (NHEJ).
+Programmable molecules called restriction endonucleases, also known as gene editors or molecular scissors, are used to create double-strand breaks (DSBs) at desired locations in the genome.
+The induced breaks are repaired through homology-directed recombination (HDR) or non-homologous end joining (NHEJ), resulting in targeted mutations.